akanksha5300/Raksha-Pipes/README.md

 OrderDetails
 Payment

-2. mysql Creating Schema
+2. Creating Schema

 The generated data was used to populate the designed MySQL database.
 SQL scripts were created to build the database schema and insert the data.

-3. Power-BI Dashboard (Power BI)
+3. Power-BI Dashboard
 Created an interactive dashboard is in Power BI to visualize key business metrics.
 The dashboard connects to the MySQL database and displays:

 Sales Trends: Visualizations showing sales over time.